Atrophius/twihl/_drafts/weekly-roundup-3.md

 ---
 layout: post
-title:  "Weekly Roundup #2: March 14th, 2021"
+title:  "Weekly Roundup #3 for March 21st, 2021"
 author: Atrophius
-date:   2021-03-14 12:00:00 -0500
+date:   2021-03-21 12:00:00 -0500
 excerpt: >-
   It's time for our Weekly Roundup!
-We're recapping the HoloDays for the week as well as talking about some stuff that happened this weekend, including the 6 month HoloEN anniversary, Coco's return to meme review, talent milestones, and more!
+We're recapping the HoloDays for the week as well as talking about some stuff that happened this weekend, including TBD
 tags:
-  - okayu
-  - korone
-  - botan
-  - lamy

 ---

 ## Song Milestones